International Association of Egyptologists: Presidency

 Former Presidents were Torgny Säve-Söderbergh, William K. Simpson, Jaromír Málek, Dietrich Wildung, Christopher John Eyre, James Peter Allen, Chris Naunton, and Laure Pantalacci.

 Countries with more than 10 Egyptologists have a National Representative in the IAE Council.

 Online Egyptological Bibliography

-The Online Egyptological Bibliography, published by the Griffith Institute (University of Oxford) in cooperation with the Ludwig Maximilian University of Munich, is supported by the IAE.
+The Online Egyptological Bibliography, published by the Griffith Institute (University of Oxford) in cooperation with LMU Munich, is supported by the IAE.

 Congresses

 The association organizes an International Congress of Egyptologists (ICE) every four years.
 The last of these congresses (ICE XIII) took place in August 2023 in Leiden (The Netherlands).

 The ICE split off from the International Congress of Orientalists in Paris in 1973.
 Since then it has been held at intervals of three or four years in Cairo, various cities in Europe, and in Toronto (Canada).